-The study was conducted among underutilised legumes' farmers in Oke-Ogun area of Oyo State, Nigeria.
-Oke-Ogun area is the Northern part of Oyo State and popularly referred to as the food basket of the state.
+The study was conducted among farmers who cultivate underutilised legumes in Oke-Ogun area of Oyo State, Nigeria.
+Oke-Ogun area is the Northern part of Oyo State and popularly referred to as the food basket of the State.
 Oke Ogun area is made up of 10 out of 33 LGs in Oyo State with a population of about 1.5 million according to 2006 National census.

 A multi stage sampling procedure was used to select samples for this study.
 In the first place, 30% of the local governments in Oke-Ogun area were randomly selected.
 This gave a total of 3LGs from the 10LGs in the area.
 In the second stage, from the sampled local governments, five wards were randomly selected from each local government making a total of 15 wards.
-Thereafter, 5 underutilised legumes farmers were selected through snowball technique from each ward.
+Thereafter, 5 farmers who cultivate underutilised legumes were selected through snowball technique from each ward.
+The farmers were selected because of their regular cultivation of underutilized legumes.
 Therefore, 75 respondents were used for this study.